Sobeston/zig.guide/chapter-1.md

 # Loops as expressions

 Like `return`, `break` accepts a value.
 This can be used to yield a value from a loop.
-Loops in Zig also have an `else` branch on loops, which is evaluated when the loop is not exited from with a `break`.
+Loops in Zig also have an `else` branch, which is evaluated when the loop is not exited with a `break`.

 ```zig
 fn rangeHasNumber(begin: usize, end: usize, number: usize) bool {